balharrie/MMM-SugarValue/README.md

 ### Which password should I use?

 Use the account for the Dexcom Share App.
-The moudle uses the same network services as the share app.
+The module uses the same network services as the share app.